ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 Recurrent neural networks have backwards feedback loops.

 --
-### LTSM's
+#### LSTM's
-LTSM's are a special form of a recurrent neural network.
+Long Short Term Memory, or LSTM's are a special form of a recurrent neural network which solve the problem of long-term dependencies that arise with stanfard RNN's.